KarinOldbring/Vehicle-storage/README.md

 ### **Footer**
 ![Footer](docs/screenshots/socialmedia.png)
-* Apart from the contact information the footer also contains links for various social media.
+* The footer contains links for various social media.
 * Social media are shown by using clickable links, making it easier for the user to visit.
 * Since many users today use social media as a way of retrieving information regarding a specific company this section helps them get there fast and easy.